Here is a list of free stuff to do in Amsterdam: free activities and interesting places to visit.

 The Baroque Garden is closed on weekends.

-Brewery ‘t IJ is not as well known as the Heineken one, but that doesn’t mean it’s not worth a visit.
+Brewery ‘t IJ is not as well known as the Heineken brew, but the beer is better and it sure is worth a visit.

-Eery Friday and Sunday at 16.00 they give you a free tour as well.
+Every Friday, Saturday and Sunday at 3.30 pm they give you a free tour (in English) as well.
 There is a tasting room where the beers, all brewed on the spot and organic can be tried out.
 And do check out the largest collection of beer bottles in Europe.
+Great outside terrace.

 4. Go to a free classical lunch concert

 For more free stuff to do in Amsterdam, pay a visit to the Muziektheater/Stopera at Amsterdam Waterloo Square.
-Every Tuesday from 12.30 to 13.00 there are free lunch concerts.
+Every Tuesday from 12.30 to 13.00 there are free lunch time concerts. (from September till May)

 You will be treated to a free performance of the Dutch Philharmonic Orchestra, the choir of the Dutch Opera or Opera Studio Netherlands.